-The Caedmon School is a small, warm and welcoming community, in which children are well known by the entire staff, parent volunteers are a regular presence, and frequent events draw families together to participate in the education of their children.
+The Caedmon School has a warm, welcoming, and diverse community, in which children are well known by the entire staff, parent volunteers are a regular presence, and frequent events draw families together to participate in the education of their children.

 From arrival in the morning, when a staff member gives each child a friendly welcome at the front door, until dismissal, the faculty and staff consistently model the philosophy and the mission of the school, providing the children with essential continuity and security.

 Parents are frequently welcomed into their child’s classroom to read a story, do a special project, or just to visit.
 The school is proud of its extremely active and organized Family Association.
 Whether they have a lot of time to spare or only a little, parents are all encouraged to participate in the bake sale, book fair, teacher appreciation luncheon, auction, all school picnic in Central Park, or any of the other many exciting events at Caedmon.
 Everyone is bound to find something to match their interest.

 In just over 60 years, Caedmon has established a wonderful array of cherished school traditions, some old and some just beginning.
 Here is a sampling:

 As new families join our community, they are asked to fill out a Community Awareness Questionnaire, the purpose of which is to learn about the cultural, spiritual, and attitudinal perspectives they are bringing to Caedmon.
 The most immediate outcome of the survey is the map of the world mounted in the lobby, upon which is displayed the names of all our international children within the nations of their family’s origin.
 Visitors can see at a glance the incredible international diversity that Caedmon enjoys.